 Starting Anywhere In Kolb’s Cycle

-This is key: when you think about your experiential learning, remember which style of learner you are, and perhaps start there.
-But also remember that circumstances can affect that learning style, and you may start in different places in the cycle according to what you’re learning.
+This is key: when you think about your experiential learning, remember which style of learner you are, and perhaps start at that point in Kolb’s Cycle.
+But also remember that circumstances can affect that learning style, and you may start in different places in the cycle depending on what you’re learning.

 Here’s a simplified version of Kolb’s cycle we’ll use to discuss this further: